ejnelson/upsilon-weekend-1-starter/README.md

-# Weekend 1 Challenge Starter Repo
+# Weekend 1 Challenge

-If you want, you can start your project by forking and cloning this repo.

-However, feel free to start from scratch,too.

-**REMEMBER:** Carefully read the instructions in the assignment app.
+The functionality of this app is based around a form.
+The form takes 5 inputs from a user and displays the inputs in a row of a table that also includes a delete button.
+Additionally the app is able to sum the monthly expenditures of all of the entries based on their annual salaries.
+Each entry is able to be deleted after being added.